Stunning views along the Lost City Hike in Colombia, a pink sky in the distance behind infinite hills and jungle

 The hike includes all meals, accommodation, and a local historic guide (CEO) who will take care of you for the duration of the tour!

-The details are subject to change; please check the G Adventure tour homepage for the hike’s current details!
+The details are subject to change; please check the G Adventure Lost City Hike for the hike’s current details!

 Heading Back To Santa Marta